galaxyproject/training-material/topics/climate/tutorials/3dtrees/tutorial.md

 3Dtrees tools in Galaxy to prepare one point cloud and predict individual trees with SegmentAnyTree (SAT).
 At the end, you will have a point cloud with tree labels and an interactive Potree view for inspecting the results in your browser.

+You will learn how to use a workflow built by the 3Dtrees community on datasets that are part of THEIA Data.

 > <tip-title>New to Galaxy?</tip-title>
 >